nervoscommunity/docs/docs/rfcs/introduction.md

 ### 1. Discuss Your Idea with Community

-Before submiting a RFC pull request, you should proposal the idea or document to [Nervos RFCs Chatroom](https://t.me/nervos_rfcs) or [Nervos RFCs Mailing List](https://groups.google.com/a/nervos.org/d/forum/rfcs).
+Before submiting a RFC pull request to  [nervosnetwork/rfcs](https://github.com/nervosnetwork/rfcs), you should proposal the idea or document to [Nervos RFCs Chatroom](https://t.me/nervos_rfcs) or [Nervos RFCs Mailing List](https://groups.google.com/a/nervos.org/d/forum/rfcs).

 ### 2. Propose Your RFC